Welcome

 SQE2 Syllabus

-For SQE2, you are required to understand VAT in the context of property law and practice.
-This article focuses your revision on:
+For SQE2, you are required to understand VAT in the context of property law and practice, with a focus on the following syllabus points:

 • The situations in which VAT applies to property transactions (sales or lettings)